The International Conference on Ocean Energy (ICOE) welcomes participants from all over the world!

 Apply Early For Your Visa!

-For the most current requirements and those specific to your situation, please check with your local U.S. consulate or embassy or the U.S. Department of State Visa Services Information.
+For the most current requirements and those specific to your situation, please check with your local U.S. consulate or the embassy or the U.S. Department of State Visa Services Information.

 Letter of Invitation

-ICOE 2020 is able to offer assistance should you need a letter of invitation to facilitate the Visa application, process, or obtain authorization for your attendance to the conference.
+ICOE 2020 is able to offer assistance should you need a letter of invitation to facilitate the Visa application, process, or obtain authorization for your attendance at the conference.
 Please request a letter of invitation as soon as possible.
 It is recommended that this is done 4-6 months in advance.
 According to the U.S. State Department, an electronic letter should be acceptable for Visa purposes.
 In the rare case where the U.S. Embassy to which you are submitting your Visa insists on a hard copy letter, we can mail you a copy of the letter.
 If you require additional assistance obtaining a Visa, please email ICOERegistration@conferencemanagers.com.

 Some, but not all Visa applicants must have an interview.
 Attendees from some countries, such as Mexico, must schedule an interview with their local U.S. Embassy or Consulate.